vitalik/django-ninja/docs/docs/tutorial/index.md

 # Tutorial - Intro

 This tutorial shows you how to use **Django Ninja** with most of its features.
-It is also built to work as a reference documentation.
+It is also built to work as reference documentation.
 So you can come back and see exactly what you need.

 This tutorial assumes that you know at least some basics of the <a href="https://www.djangoproject.com/" target="_blank">Django Framework</a> like how to create a project and run it.